Fermi surface mapping and the nature of charge density wave order in the kagome superconductor CsV$_3$Sb$_5$: Methods

 \subsection{X-ray diffraction measurements}

 High dynamic range x-ray diffraction maps were collected at the QM2 beamline at CHESS.
-The incident x-ray energy was 50 keV, selected using a double-bounce diamond monochromator.
+The incident x-ray wavelength was 0.42755\AA, selected using a double-bounce diamond monochromator.
 Temperature was controlled by bathing the small single crystal samples inside a stream of cold flowing helium gas.
 Diffraction was recorded in transmission though the sample using a 6 megapixel photon-counting pixel-array detector with a silicon sensor layer.
 Full 360 degree sample rotations, sliced into 0.1 degree frames, were indexed to the high-temperature crystal structure and transformed to reciprocal space.
 Some elements of the data reduction employed the NeXpy software package.
-Crystal structures were visualized in \textsc{VESTA}.\cite{Momma2011}

-The x-ray diffraction dataset contains a temperature-independent fluorescence background from the K edges of Sb and Cs.
-To increase contrast between background and the superlattice peaks, the 2D cuts of data highlighting the superlattice peaks (12\,K) include a subtraction of the background (normal state) data at 105\,K. A small mosaic is present in the sample, resulting in fine splitting of peaks at high HKL.
-To increase the clarity of the data for linecuts, data points were binned and high-pass filter was applied to reduce background noise.
+Crystal structures were visualized in \textsc{VESTA}.\cite{Momma2011}.
+Diffraction data were analyzed within the APEX3 software package and data were corrected for absorption and extinction effects.
+Refinement of the structure was performed using the integrated SHELX software package.\cite{sheldrick2015crystal} Charge flipping simulations of diffraction data were performed using the TOPAZ software package.\cite{oszlanyi2004ab,oszlanyi2005ab,coelho2007charge}